itsakshitasaxena/Machine-Learning-/README.md

 ## Assignment 1

-- 1.Make a custom exception
+- 1. Make a custom exception
-- 2.Read and write 2d array in csv format
+- 2. Read and write 2d array in csv format

 ## Assignment 2